Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's total is 12.3 points lower than the two team's combined 64.8 points per game average.
+- The combined points per game average of the two teams, 64.8, is 12.8 points more than Saturday's over/under.

-- This contest's total is 7.1 points above the 45.4 these two squads combine to allow per game this season.
+- These two squads combine to allow 45.4 points per game, 6.6 fewer than this contest's over/under.

-- The average total in Mountaineers games this season is 58.0, 5.5 points more than Saturday's over/under of 52.5.
+- Mountaineers games this season feature an average total of 58.0 points, a number 6.0 points higher than Saturday's over/under.

-- The 51.8 PPG average total in Jaguars games this season is 0.7 points fewer than this game's over/under.
+- In 2021, games involving the Jaguars have averaged a total of 51.8 points, 0.2 fewer than this game's set over/under.

 Appalachian State Stats and Trends

-- The Mountaineers have covered the spread once this season when favored by 22.5 points or more (in two chances).
+- This season, the Mountaineers have one against the spread win in two games as a favorite of 22.5 points or more.

-- Appalachian State's games this year have hit the over four times in nine opportunities (44.4%).
+- Appalachian State's games this year have hit the over on four of nine set point totals (44.4%).

-- When Appalachian State churns out more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- When Appalachian State totals more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.

 - This year, the Mountaineers have 13 turnovers, five fewer than the Jaguars have takeaways (18).